kinekt2000/EdGame/README.md

 Now you now how to create and use units.
 All other mechanics are more or less intuative (It seems to me).
 Experement with them.

-After exiting the game, you can viev logs in *game_log.log* file near the .exe.
+After exiting the game, you can view logs in *game_log.log* file near the .exe.

 ---
 ### Building